Cape Verde: Biodiversity

 Cape Verde's isolation has resulted in the islands having several endemic species, particularly birds and reptiles, many of which are endangered by human development.
 Endemic birds include Alexander's swift (Apus alexandri), Bourne's heron (Ardea purpurea bournei), the Raso lark (Alauda razae), the Cape Verde warbler (Acrocephalus brevipennis), and the Iago sparrow (Passer iagoensis).
 The islands are also an important breeding area for seabirds including the Cape Verde shearwater.
 Reptiles include the Cape Verde giant gecko (Tarentola gigas).

+Forest cover is around 11% of the total land area, equivalent to 45,720 hectares (ha) of forest in 2020, up from 15,380 ha in 1990.
+In 2020, naturally regenerating forest covered 13,680 ha and planted forest covered 32,040 ha.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 Administrative divisions

 Cape Verde is divided into 22 municipalities (concelhos) and subdivided into 32 parishes (freguesias), based on the religious parishes that existed during the colonial period:

 Economy

-Cape Verde's notable economic growth and improvement in living conditions despite a lack of natural resources have garnered international recognition, with other countries and international organizations often providing development aid.
+Cape Verde's notable economic growth and improvement in living conditions despite a lack of natural resources have garnered international recognition, with other countries and international organisations often providing development aid.
 Since 2007, the UN has classified it as a developing nation rather than a least developed country.

 Cape Verde has few natural resources.
-Only five of the ten main islands (Santiago, Santo Antão, São Nicolau, Fogo, and Brava) normally support significant agricultural production, and over 90% of all food consumed in Cape Verde is imported.
+Only five of the ten main islands (Santiago, Santo Antão, São Nicolau, Fogo, and Brava) normally support significant agricultural production, and over 90% of all food consumed is imported.
 Mineral resources include salt, pozzolana (a volcanic rock used in cement production), and limestone.
 Its small number of wineries making Portuguese-style wines have traditionally focused on the domestic market, but have recently met with some international acclaim.
-Several wine tours of Cape Verde's various microclimates began to be offered in spring 2010.

-The economy of Cape Verde is service-oriented, with commerce, transport, and public services accounting for more than 70% of GDP.
+The economy is service-oriented, with commerce, transport, and public services accounting for more than 70% of the GDP.
 Although nearly 35% of the population lives in rural areas, agriculture and fishing contribute only about 9% of GDP.
 Light manufacturing accounts for most of the remainder.
 Fish and shellfish are plentiful, and small quantities are exported.
 Cape Verde has cold storage and freezing facilities and fish processing plants in Mindelo, Praia, and on Sal.
 Expatriate Cape Verdeans contribute an amount estimated at 20% of GDP to the domestic economy through remittances.

-Despite having few natural resources and being semi-desert, the country boasts the highest living standards in the region and has attracted thousands of immigrants of different nationalities.
+Despite having few natural resources and being semi-desert, the country has the highest living standards in the region and has attracted thousands of immigrants of different nationalities.

-Since 1991, the government has pursued market-oriented economic policies, including an open welcome to foreign investors and a far-reaching privatization programme.
+Since 1991, the government has pursued market-oriented economic policies, including an open welcome to foreign investors and a far-reaching privatisation programme.
 It established as top development priorities the promotion of a market economy and the private sector; the development of tourism, light manufacturing industries, and fisheries; and the development of transport, communications, and energy facilities.
 From 1994 to 2000 about $407 million in foreign investments were made or planned, of which 58% were in tourism, 17% in industry, 4% in infrastructure, and 21% in fisheries and services.